ridecharge/rps/README.md

 **Deliverable**

 Link to a github repo with a readme explaining how to install and play the game.
 The repo should include a master branch and a feature branch with a PR.
+Please commit incrementally as the application is developed.